-Layoff is defined as a separation from University employment during the period of an employee's appointment due to a reduction in force or a reduction in a department and shall not reflect discredit on the employee.
+Layoff is defined as a separation from University employment during the period of a Graduate Employee's appointment due to a reduction in force or a reduction in a department and shall not reflect discredit on the employee.

 Order of layoff will be based on reasonable criteria.
-Layoff shall be implemented by providing employees with as much written notice of separation as possible, but no less than fifteen (15) days before the effective date stating the reasons for layoff.
+Layoff shall be implemented by providing Graduate Employees and CGE with as much written notice of separation as possible, but no fewer than thirty (30) calendar days before the effective date stating the reasons for layoff.

-If layoff occurs after the first day of compensable employment in any employment period, an affected employee shall continue to be exempt from payment of tuition per Article 12 for the remainder of their appointment, not to exceed the end of the current academic year.
+If a layoff occurs after the first day of compensable employment in any employment period, the affected Graduate Employee shall continue to be exempt from payment of tuition per Article 12 for the remainder of their appointment, not to exceed the end of the current academic year.